precice/micro-manager/docs/snapshot_configuration.md

 ## Installation

-To perform snapshot computations, the in the coupled case optional dependency `h5py` becomes mandatory.
+To use the Micro Manager for snapshot computation, the dependency `h5py` is necessary.
 To install `micro-manager-precice` with `h5py`, run

 ```bash
 pip install --user micro-manager-precice[snapshot]